microsoft/PartnerResources/_docs/Skilling/Microsoft Security Academy/content/Network Security DDoS.md

 layout: page
 title: All About Azure DDoS Protection
 sorttitle: 6
 description: Distributed denial of service (DDoS) attacks are some of the largest availability and security concerns facing customers.
 Azure DDoS Protection provides enhanced DDoS features, automatically protecting Azure resources in a virtual network.
-In this session, learn more about the dangers of DDoS and Azure's answer to rising threats, including Azure DDoS Protection Standard's capabilities, setup, and operation (e.g., Adaptive Tuning, Mitigation Pipelines or Metrics, etc.).
+In this session, learn about the dangers of DDoS and Azure's answers to rising threats, including Azure DDoS Protection Standard's capabilities, setup, and operation (e.g., Adaptive Tuning, Mitigation Pipelines or Metrics, etc.).
-updated: 2022-12-13
+updated: 2022-12-15
 permalink: /skilling/microsoft-security-academy/network-academy-ddos
 youtubeid: 2bhYg6FoqLg
 tags: